skip to main content skip to search skip to footer skip to accessibility statement

 'Drug poisoning deaths' are one of the drug related deaths mortality indicators.
 'Drug use deaths' are a subset as this only includes deaths from drugs that are classed as a 'controlled drug'.

-For every 100,000 people in Southampton, 8.0 people died from drug poisoning between 2019 to 21, with men just over 3 times more likely to die than women.
-Fewer deaths occurred from drug use with a rate of 5.1 people per 100,000, although both figures have increased over the last 15 years.
-(Deaths related to drug poisoning).
+In Southampton during 2021-23, 8.6 per 100,000 people died from drug poisoning, with men just over 1.5 times as likely to die than women.
+Since 2018-20, the female rate has more than doubled from 3.2 to 6.6 per 100,000.
+Slightly fewer deaths occurred from drug use with a rate of 4.2 people, although this figure has increased over the last 15 years (Deaths related to drug poisoning).

 More information can be found is the drugs dashboard below and in the resources section.